Midedollars/NBA/README.md

-#This is for my challenge 2
+# This is NBA for my challenge 2